alttch/roboger/README.md

 Actually nowdays majority emails are sent from robots and people don't need to reply.
 We also like sendmail/sms alarms, we also get a lot of them.
-And we built roboger - new generation messenger designed especially for robots.
+And we built Roboger - new generation messenger designed especially for robots.

 What can Roboger do?
 --------------------